The Arts of War and The Arts of Peace: Dedication

 The four statue groups were finished in late April 1951.
 They were unveiled on May 3 and then displayed at several Italian fairs before being shipped to the United States.
-When Valor was moved through the streets of Milan, huge crowds followed, shouting, "The Reinaissance has returned!
-The Reinaissance has returned!"
+When Valor was moved through the streets of Milan, huge crowds followed, shouting, "The Renaissance has returned!
+The Renaissance has returned!"
 The four statue groups were transported from Milan to Norfolk, Virginia, aboard the SS Rice Victory, then placed aboard a United States Navy barge and taken up the Potomac River to Washington, D.C.

 The four statue groups were dedicated on Wednesday, September 26, 1951.
 The United States Army Band and Italian opera singer Ezio Pinza provided music at the dedication.
 Secretary of the Interior Oscar L. Chapman presided over the event.
 Secretary of State Dean Acheson introduced the Prime Minister of Italy, Alcide De Gasperi, who offered the statues to the United States as a gift of the Italian people in gratitude for American assistance in rebuilding Italy after World War II.
 President Harry S. Truman accepted the statues, which were then unveiled by the wives of James Earle Fraser and Leo Friedlander.
 In his remarks following the unveiling, President Truman pledged to remove certain military, economic, and other constraints on Italy imposed by a 1947 peace treaty.